Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 > - **Step 3:** Lastly, visualize the results using Power BI dashboard.

 ####Synthetic Data Source
-You can use Data Generator (available in GitHub repository for this solution) as the data source to provide synthetic data to the deployed pipeline.
+You can use Data Generator (available in the [GitHub repository](https://github.com/Azure/itanomalysinsights-cortana-intelligence-preconfigured-solution) for this solution) as the data source to provide synthetic data to the deployed pipeline.
 The data generator is a desktop application that you can download and run locally after successful deployment.
 You will find the instructions to download and install this application from Data Generator Instructions (also available in GitHub).
-This application feeds the Azure Event Hub service with data points, or events, that will be used in the rest of the pipeline flow.
+This application feeds the [Azure Event Hub](https://azure.microsoft.com/en-us/documentation/articles/cortana-analytics-technical-guide-demand-forecast/?tduid=%28ff7611aab34207ef35998cad0ae7b15b%29%28256380%29%282459594%29%28je6NUbpObpQ-tDK.bHRFEXOQuN7wy1uyeg%29%28%29) service with data points, or events, that will be used in the rest of the pipeline flow.
 The event generation application will populate the Azure Event Hub only while it's executing on your computer.

 ####How to bring your own data